tveasey/ann-prototypes/analysis/linear_merge.md

 We explored two adversarial cases:
 1. For dot product (Cohere) vectors were sorted prior to partitioning,
-2. For both dot and cosine similarity the vectors were clustered by k-means to generate partitions.
+2. For cosine (E5-small) vectors were clustered by k-means to generate partitions.

 The top figure below shows the RMSE distribution in the case the segments correspond to distinct clusters of the E5-small embeddings.
 The bottom